Fall 2021 Updates

 If you plan to reside in TWC housing, you must have health insurance and provide your policy information prior to check-in.
 In addition, given the rise of the Delta variant, we have made the decision to test all students living in our residential facility three times during the fall semester—at the beginning, during the middle and towards the end of the semester.

 TWC has revised its Emergency Response Plan with new procedures for fall 2021.
 We have also implemented the following policy changes for our housing facilities:

-- At this time, TWC does not plan to require mask use in most common areas (see exceptions below) of the Residential and Academic Facility (RAF).
-However, mask use will be mandatory in certain shared spaces and elsewhere during your experience in Washington, D.C.
-While we encourage you to bring a personal supply of reusable masks, TWC will also maintain a supply of disposable masks if you lose or forget your face covering.
+- Students will be required to wear a mask in all public spaces of the Residential and Academic Facility (RAF).
+We encourage students to bring a personal supply of reusable masks, but TWC will also maintain a supply of disposable masks if they lose or forget their face covering.

 - The following occupancy limits will be in place for spaces within the RAF and residents will be required to sign in and out with the front desk for contact tracing purposes:

-- The fitness center will be limited to six residents at any one time and masks will be required for use.
+- The fitness center will be limited to four residents at any one time and masks will be required for use.

 - The patio at the RAF will be limited to gatherings that adhere to Washington, D.C.’s current social distancing/gathering guidelines.

-- Select classroom spaces will be available as socially-distanced remote work spaces for your use between 9 a.m. and 5 p.m., as your apartment will not have a desk (it will have a kitchen table and coffee table in the common area).
-Residents will be required to sign in and out at the front desk in order to use this space and there are disinfectant supplies provided.
+- Select classroom spaces will be available as socially-distanced remote work spaces for use between 9 a.m. and 5 p.m., as apartments do not have a desk (they include a kitchen table and coffee table in the common area).
+Residents will be required to sign in and out at the front desk in order to use this space and disinfectant supplies will be provided.

 If public health conditions deteriorate, TWC will work with the D.C. government to determine whether it is safe for you to stay in Washington, D.C.